southampton/linuxdesktopdocs/docs/permissions.rst

 SSH Access
 ^^^^^^^^^^

-Users in the group ``local`` are granted the privilege of being able to logon to the system via SSH from anywhere within the university network.
+Users in the group ``users`` are granted the privilege of being able to logon to the system via SSH from anywhere within the university network.

 Administrator